PetrKryslUCSD/FinEtoolsMultithreading.jl/README.md

 This package is an overlay  for FinEtools-based application packages.
 It can be used to parallelize certain finite element operations with multithreading.

 Currently, sparse matrix operators can be assembled in parallel on multiple threads.
+Please refer to the documentation.